rhmti01/todo-list-app/README.md

 # todo-list-app
-planning todo planner with javascript and javascript
+planning todo planner with javascript and tailwind